bengl/copher/README.md

 * **`d`** - Downloadable files.
 * **`P`** - PDF files.
 These are downloaded like other downloadable files.

+If copher does not recognize an item type, it will be treated as a downloadable file.

 Copher also supports [S/Gopher][], allowing for TLS-encrypted gopher sessions.
 This may be triggered using `gophers` instead of `gopher` in URLs, or by adding 100000 to the port, either in a URL or in a Gopher menu entry.